-There are wide-ranging and serious discussions and debates in many groups in an increasing effort to focus on the concrete conditions of black people and to develop a clear understanding of the fundamental structure of society.
-From this understanding, it would then be possible for us to derive a clear conception of the historical structure of exploitation and oppression facing black people in the United States and in other parts of the world.
+There is wide-ranging and serious discussions and debates in many groups in an increasing effort to focus on the concrete conditions of Black people and to develop a clear understanding of the fundamental structure of society.
+From this understanding, it would then be possible for us to derive a clear conception of the historical structure of exploitation and oppression facing Black people in the United States and in other parts of the world.
 These discussions have generated some heat, but a much larger quantity of light.
 From these discussions we have abstracted several major questions which have been raised by participants in these sessions, particularly at the symposium on "Imperialism and Black People" co-sponsored by the African Heritage Studies Association and the African Liberation Support Committee on April 6, 1974.
 These questions define the principal focus of our year-long program of study.

-- What is imperialism?
+(1) What is imperialism?
 How did it develop?
-What is (U.S.) monopoly capitalism and its relationship to imperialism? - What has been and is the impact of imperialism and monopoly capitalism on black people in the United States in all aspects of our lives-employment, education, housing, culture, politics, etc.?
-How have black people in Africa, the Caribbean, and elsewhere been affected? - What is the relationship between racial oppression and class (economic) exploitation? - What is the relationship between racial oppression and class (economic exploitation? - What should a socialist United States look like?
-What must be the class character of the revolutionary struggle for socialism in the U.S. given the necessity for black people to wage a national liberation struggle? - What general lessons can be learned and used to black people from the world revolutionary and socialist experience?
+What is (U.S.) monopoly capitalism and its relationship to imperialism:

+(2) What has been and is the impact of imperialism and monopoly capitalism on Black people in the United States in all aspects of our lives-employment, education, housing, culture, politics, etc.?
+How have Black people in Africa, the Caribbean, and elsewhere been affected:

+- (3) What is the relationship between racial oppression and class (economic) exploitation? - (4) What should a socialist United States look like?
+What must be the class character of the revolutionary struggle for socialism in the U.S. given the necessity for Black people to wage a national liberation struggle? - (5) What general lessons can be learned and used by Black people from the world revolutionary and socialist experience?